enasequence/read_docs/faq_metagenomes.rst

 | Samples describe the source material for a sequencing experiment.
   They are metadata objects which give essential context to your data.
+  You must therefore describe your samples to us before submitting the sequence data derived from them.
-| Samples must always conform to a checklist.
+| Samples must always conform to a checklist of attributes.
   View the full selection of these at the `Sample Checklist`_ page and choose the most specific one which is appropriate.
+  You can always add additional attributes to describe your sample in more detail.

 .. _Sample Checklist: https://www.ebi.ac.uk/ena/submit/checklists